defmonk0/infinite-eclipse-notes/sessions/(02) Goliath Vs. Rats.md

 ### We're Going In

-* Party leaves to actually make their way into the building.
+* *The Party* leaves to actually make their way into the building.
 * Discover *Stolthet 'Mytejager' Nordligefjell* also investigating the building.
 * Go in with him, pulling the barricade off the door.
 * *Infinite Eclipse* goes in and engages a large group of rats.